 Naming beneficiaries on your trust at the time of purchase will prevent the property from going through Mexican probate, which is a process that can take years.

 How To Name Substitute Beneficiaries

 It’s important to name your substitute beneficiaries clearly in the testamentary clause of the trust agreement.
 You must use their full legal names, as they appear on their current passports.
 Any difference in spelling versus the spelling on the passport can result in difficulty for your heirs to claim the property.

 If your heirs change their names, you must amend your trust.

 Substitute beneficiaries must give notice of death to the bank, and show a death certificate and their identifications.

 The bank will accept them and register them as the new beneficiaries of the trust.
 In this way, they will become the new owners of the property with ownership rights and obligations transferred to them.

-> The team at Warren Brander Real Estate can guide you through the entire process of purchasing property in Mexico as a foreigner.
+The team at Warren Brander Realty Group can guide you through the entire process of purchasing property in Mexico as a foreigner.
 Contact us today for a consultation.